sdmotameni/telly-api_auth_v1/README.md

   \*\* if authenticated & profile found, replaces entire links object with the new one the client sends (meaning client needs to send old links as well), returns nothing

 - Update User Profile Picture (POST: /user/upload)
-  \*\* if authenticated & profile found, uploads image, processes via mutler, and uploads to cloudinary and returns nothing, sets photoUrl key for user object
+  \*\* if authenticated & profile found, uploads image, processes via mutler, and uploads to cloudinary and returns 200 OK, sets photoUrl key for user object